Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     Using relational temporality for coherence, rather than brute causality.

 What does that even mean?
 Well, imagine that you're a being in an infinite void - nothingness all around you except the pace of your own breath and the beat of your heart.
-Suddenly, you notice in the infinite corner of your vision a rectangular object, incessantly blinking away.
+Suddenly, you notice in the finite corner of your vision a rectangular object, incessantly blinking away.
 It's _boring_ - on, off, on, off - _but it's **there!**_  A tombstone of your current predicament, just waiting for some kind of input.